Cjtull19/DCF_Model_Monte_Carlo_Sim/README.md

 <br>

 > [!IMPORTANT]
-> It is Highly Recommended that a copy of the Excel model is Taken prior to running the Excel Model.
-This is to avoid any immutable changes to the Model caused by XlWings
+> It is Highly Recommended that a copy of the Excel model is Taken prior to running the Kernel.
+This is to avoid any immutable changes to the Original model caused by Xlwings.